Sky & Telescope predicts that the year’s best meteor shower will be the dependably strong, fireball-rich Perseids in mid-August.

 Bold type indicates the best predicted showers. (* Strong moonlight will interfere with these showers.)

 January 4: The Quadrantids

-The "Quads" can deliver at least 1 meteor per minute under excellent sky conditions.
-In fact, the idealized zenithal hourly rate (ZHR), for someone with perfectly dark skies and the meteor's radiant overhead, is a very high 120 — in some years it's been 200!
+The “Quads” can deliver at least 1 meteor per minute under excellent sky conditions.
+In fact, the idealized zenithal hourly rate (ZHR), for someone with perfectly dark skies and the shower's radiant overhead, is a very high 110.

-But in practice few observers ever see anything close to this many, because the shower's maximum activity lasts only several hours and is easy to miss.
+But in practice few observers ever see anything close to this many, because the shower’s maximum activity lasts only several hours and is easy to miss.
 Seeing 25 per hour is more typical.
-Fortunately, this year the peak occurs near 15h Universal Time (UT) on January 3rd — great for Asia but not great for North America.
+This year the peak occurs near 15h Universal Time (UT) on January 3rd — great for Asia but not great for North America.
 And the poor prospects are compounded by the presence of a Moon that’s just past full.
 You’ll have a couple hours of Moon-free darkness just after evening twilight on the evenings of January 2nd and 3rd.

-The parent of this shower is an object designated 2003 EH1, which loops around the Sun every 5½ years between the orbits of Earth and Jupiter.
-It's not an active comet — more likely it's an "extinct comet" that no longer has any ice.
+The parent of this shower, an object designated 2003 EH1 after its discovery, loops around the Sun every 5½ years between the orbits of Earth and Jupiter.
 Meteor specialist Peter Jenniskens first realized that this body is responsible for the Quadrantid meteors.
+It’s not an active comet — more likely it’s an “extinct comet” that no longer has any ice.
+Curiously, although 2003 EH1 has had a permanent number (196256) for many years, it’s never been named by the discoverers.
+So suggest something in the comments section below!

 April 22: The Lyrids